luvrgz/lucas-vergez.github.io/_pages/about.md

 What I am looking for
 ======

-I'd like to become a lecturer in computer-aided design in the long term.
+I'd like to become a lecturer in Computer-Aided Design in the long term.
 I love teaching students, and academic research allows me to constantly push the boundaries of knowledge so that I can pass on more and more knowledge to those who want to learn.
 At the end of my PhD, I'd like to do a postdoc in a foreign country.
 I continued my PhD 150km from where I was born, so I'm looking for adventure in a slightly different culture!
 I'm passionate about all projects involving artificial intelligence applied to design.
 Particularly when AI is used to solve design aid problems, whether for direct design or reverse engineering.

 What I am doing now
 ======